-As should be the case with any Bible-based ministry that has a published credo, our ultimate source of authority is the Bible, the written Word of God.
+As should be the case with any Bible-based ministry that has a written, published credo, our ultimate source of authority is the Bible, God’s complete, final written revelation of Himself.
 The Bible is completely true and entirely trustworthy.
 But no creed can make that claim for itself.
 At best, a credo can be Bible-based, but it is not the Bible and has certain limitations.
 Credos are merely helpful ways to summarize and encapsulate what a particular ministry believes about the Bible, but they are not true in all their parts and entirely trustworthy as the Bible is.

 God is.
 He always has been.
 He always will be.
 He is eternally self-existent.
 He created everything.
 He sustains everything.
-He will always sustain everything.
-God is all those usual things people write about him: all-powerful, all-knowing, always present everywhere and everywhen, etc., but God’s core nature is unfailing, unceasing, all-encompassing, eternal love for all his creation.
+He completely permeates everything.
+God is all those usual things people write about him: all-powerful, all-knowing, always present everywhere and everywhen, etc., but God’s core character and nature is unfailing, unceasing, all-encompassing, eternal love for all his creation.
 He is our Father (and “mother,” too, in a manner of speaking), loving, nurturing, and caring for all creation, doing so in a special way for all living beings he created.
 He has a unique, special, eternal love in his heart for all humans.
 He is always good, and never bad.

-Speaking of sin, here’s a good “working definition” of that phenomena: Sin is making conscious choices and decisions to live an egocentric . . . self-filled . . . self-centered . . . self-absorbed life instead of a God-filled life.
+Speaking of sin, here’s a good “working definition” of that phenomena: Sin is making conscious choices and decisions to live an egocentric . . . self-obsessed…self-centered . . . self-absorbed life instead of a God-filled life.
 Do you see your self anywhere in that definition?
 If you do, then you are a sinner.
 If you don’t . . . well, then you’re unique: the only human among billions of us who is different from every other person on the planet.

 While here on earth the first time, Jesus clearly proclaimed he would return some day after his death, burial, resurrection and ascension into heaven.
 He will return!
 Only the Father knows when Jesus will return.
 But . . .
 He will return as He promised!
-We reject the dismal, gloomy theories that Jesus’ return will be in the form of a so-called “rapture” or that at the end of time the earth and the universe will dissolve in a fiery conflagration and cataclysmic dissolution.
-He will return as King of Kings and Lord of lords and fully establish his Kingdom over the freshly restored earth and all creation!
+We reject the dismal, gloomy theories by “doomsday deceivers” that Jesus’ return will be in the form of a so-called “rapture” or that at the end of time, the earth and the universe will dissolve in a fiery conflagration and cataclysmic dissolution.
+He will return as King of Kings and Lord of lords and fully consummate his Kingdom over the freshly restored earth and all creation!

 The “temple” God now dwells in is people.
 He will continue to dwell in people throughout all time and eternity.
 Jesus is building his Church with “living” building materials.
 That’s us.
 That’s you.
 That’s me.
 We are the living building materials with which Jesus is building a living Church.